fazi4888/dog/README.md

 However, there are still some magic number :-(

-### Add Abstract Class `AutomaticActor`
+### Abstract Class `AutomaticActor`

 `AutomaticActor` is a `Actor` which is not controlled by the user.

 This abstract class defines some methods, such as automatic horizontal movement, which increase the reusability of the code.

 ### 2-Player Mode